mph-/lcapy/doc/tutorials.rst

 Instrumentation amplifiers
 ==========================

-Instrumentation amplifiers have a large input resistance and a high common-mode rejection ratio (CMRR).
+Instrumentation amplifiers have a large input impedance and a high common-mode rejection ratio (CMRR).

 In Lcapy an instrumentation amplifier is defined using the notation of a voltage controlled voltage source (although it is functionally equivalent to two or three VCVSs).
 The netlist has the form::

-   E vout ref inamp vin+ vin- rin+ rin- Ad Ac Rf
+   E out ref inamp in+ in- rin+ rin- Ad Ac Rf

 Here `Ad` is the open-loop differential gain, `Ac` is the open-loop common-mode gain (zero default), and `Rf` is the internal feedback resistance.
 Internally it expands to::

-   Ep int+ 0 opamp vin+ vin- Ad 0
+   Ep int+ 0 opamp in+ in- Ad 0
-   Em int- 0 opamp vin+ vin- Ad 0
+   Em int- 0 opamp in+ in- Ad 0
-   Ed vout ref opamp int+ int- 1 Ac
+   Ed out ref opamp int+ int- 1 Ac
    Rfp rin+ int+ Rf
    Rfm rin- int- Rf